telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

 internal iteration function, the table, and zero.
 At the first call to the iteration function—assuming that the table is not empty—the body of the `for` loop receives two values, one and the first item in the table.
 This continues until the table is out of elements.
-At that point, the control variable is `nil`, and the loop ends.
+At that point, the control variable becomes `nil`, and the loop ends.

 The built-in `pairs` function is similar, but it uses a built-in iterator function `next`.
 The call `next(t, k)` works as follows.
 If `k` is `nil`,